abalogun/places/README.md

 Line Spacing: 1
 ```

-I personally use iTerminal with the following font settings
+I personally use iTerminal with the following font settings:
 ```
 Collection: All Fonts
 Family: Operator Mono